SEN Assist for Professionals

 next, and sensory under- or over-stimulation.
 By addressing communication

-deficits, the person will be supported to express their needs
+deficits, the person will be supported to express their needs and

-and feelings by means other than challenging behavior.
+feelings by means other than challenging behavior.

 Working from the premise that people with autism

-are predominantly visual learners, intervention strategies are
+are predominantly visual learners, intervention strategies are based

-and task organisation.
+task organisation.
 Individualised systems aim to address difficulties

 with communication, organisation, generalisation, concepts, sensory